-Winning campaigns to solve America’s problems ultimately depends on our ability to organize people: to bring people together to call for change in one voice.
-While digital is a powerful tool in the organizing toolbox, an email is no match for a personal phone call from a constituent.
-Nor does a web signup form deliver the same motivational power as an organizer calling a member or volunteer.
+Winning campaigns to solve America’s problems depends on advocates’ ability to organize people: to bring people together to call for change in one voice.
+While digital outreach is a powerful tool in the organizing toolbox, an email to a decision-maker is no match for a personal phone call from a constituent.
+A web signup form can’t deliver the same motivational power as a phone call from an organizer to a member or volunteer.

-Through our Calling For Action program, we combine the old-fashioned power of the telephone with up-to-date calling technology to reach hundreds of thousands of people each year, building the membership of our organizations and amplifying their voices in the halls of power.
+Through the Calling for Action program, we combine the old-fashioned power of the telephone with up-to-date technology to reach hundreds of thousands of people each year, building the membership of social change organizations and amplifying the voices of concerned Americans in important debates.

 No Labels is a national movement of Democrats, Republicans and independents working to bring our leaders together to solve America’s toughest problems.
 It supports politicians who stand up to party leaders and have the courage to fight for two-party solutions and inspired the creation of the US House's Problem Solvers Caucus.
 Our Calling for Action grant supported the launch of No Labels' "Get in the Room" project which , in response to the breakdown of Congress' regular order and the refusal of leadership to compromise, helped inspire Senators and U.S. House members to come together in monthly meetings to forge their own bipartisan solutions, including the landmark COVID-19 legislation passed at the end of December 2020.
 Fund Foundation calling reached out to more than 13,000 targeted constituents encouraging their Senators to “Get in the Room.”

 Through the Fund Foundation, organizations in The Public Interest Network make direct grants and donations of staff time to support our allies' public education, issue advocacy, citizen engagement and non-partisan voter registration and mobilization efforts.